Monroe County specific answer

 Monroe County Supreme Court serves the Rochester City area.
 And Finger Lakes region with Rochester as the county seat.

-As a major technology and healthcare hub, Monroe County processes structur...
-The court's familiarity with these types of cases ensures.
+As a major technology and healthcare hub, Monroe County processes structur The court handles.
+Transfer petitions for county residents.

 How This Works in Monroe County